-Making a colorful coffee filter suncatcher is easy enough for a toddler and fun for older kids as well.
+Making this colorful rainbow suncatcher is easy enough for a toddler and fun for older kids as well.

-Have your child use washable markers to color their coffee filter.
+Encourage your child to fill in all the white space.
 The more they decorate it, the more vivid the colors will be on their suncatcher.
-(For a bit of extra fun, trying using these scented markers.)

 Once they are decorated, spread the coffee filters out on paper towels.
-The paper towels will help lessen the mess.
+The paper towels will help lessen the mess during the next step.

 To make the frame for your shamrock suncatcher, fold a piece of construction paper in half.
 Then fold it in half again.

-Then cut around the shamrock shape again to make the frame.
+Then cut around the shamrock shape in your folded paper again to make the frame.
 We made ours approximately 1/4 inch (1/2 cm) thick.

-Use a glue stick to attach the clover onto one of the tie-dyed coffee filters.
+Use a glue stick or clear tape to attach the clover frame onto one of the tie-dyed coffee filters.

-The rainbow shamrock suncatcher looks beautiful in the window.
+The rainbow shamrock suncatcher looks beautiful in the windows.
 With the temperatures warming up, it’s the perfect St. Patrick’s Day craft to add a touch of spring.

 You may also like: